 There are applicable Canadian securities laws that are intended to prevent "insiders" or people who enjoy a "special relationship" with a Canadian public company from disclosing material "inside information" about the finances or the business activities of that Trust which is not yet publicly available.
 The same laws restrict disclosure of material inside information and restrict the timing and the circumstances under which "insiders" and persons in a "special relationship" can conduct any trades in the Trust's securities or related financial instruments.
-In addition, further details respecting restrictions on disclosure of material inside information and reporting of trades in such items are set out in the SmartCentres Insider Trading Policy.
-All Associates are required to comply with the SmartCentres Insider Trading Policy.
+In addition, further details respecting restrictions on disclosure of material inside information and on trading in Trust securities and related financial instruments and reporting of trades in such items are set out in the SmartCentres REIT Insider Trading Policy.
+All Associates are required to comply with the SmartCentres REIT Insider Trading Policy.